Skip to main content

 Dir.
 Monthon Arayangkoon

-While Thai horror cinema doesn’t quite wield the legacy or prolific output as its other Asian counterparts, such as Korean or Japanese horror, a recent emergence of fright flicks from the burgeoning film industry has included a number of memorable titles such as Shutter, 4bia, Meat Grinder, Sick Nurses and The Victim – not forgetting of course the moody The Eye films.
+A recent emergence of striking fright flicks from Thailand has included a number of memorable titles such as Shutter, 4bia, Meat Grinder, Sick Nurses and The Victim – not forgetting of course the moody The Eye films.
 The House is the latest edition to this strikingly eclectic fold and it boasts the same unique tone and idiosyncrasies as its creepy peers.

-Somewhat typical of Asian horror, and especially echoing the likes of Ju-on (a cursed house) and Shutter (ghostly beings captured on camera), The House is full of long, slow takes and pans, with various nightmarish figures briefly glimpsed in the background, including the by now obligatory ghost-girl with long black hair covering her face.
+Echoing Ju-on (a cursed house) and Shutter (ghostly beings captured on camera), The House is full of long, slow takes and pans, with various nightmarish figures briefly glimpsed in the background, including the by now infamous trope of Asian horror cinema, a ghost-girl with long black hair covering her face.
 However, as the story unravels, director Arayangkoon hits his stride and ensures that the film moves into unexpected directions and consistently throws up twists and surprises to keep the viewer intrigued.
 His camera is rarely still as it floats wraith-like throughout the ominous titular dwelling place, down long hallways and around the heads of characters.
 For the most part things are subtle, though there are a number of perfectly timed jolts that rip through the eerie stillness, usually involving the protagonist slowly turning around to discover a disfigured ghost-girl all up in her grill.
-Amalgamating various traits from sub-genres such as haunted house films, possession films, ghost stories and, curiously enough when Shalinee films her tentative exploration of the house, found-footage/camcorder horror, The House at times feels strangely familiar.
-That is of course until things veer down an unexpected route and toy with our expectations.
+Amalgamating various traits from sub-genres such as haunted house films, possession films, ghost stories and, curiously enough found-footage/camcorder horror (when Shalinee films her tentative exploration), The House at times feels strangely familiar.
+That is of course until it veers down an unexpected route and really toys with our expectations.

-Certain scenes also appear to echo the likes of Silent Hill, when the protagonist suddenly finds herself in what appears to be a whole other space in time, witnessing, or remembering, bloody encounters.
-There may be a few too many ‘familiar’ aspects drawn from Asian horror cinema for some, but overall The House is a genuinely gripping and often surprising yarn with several effective twists in its tail.
+The influence of American horror can also be felt, and certain scenes appear to echo the likes of Silent Hill, when the protagonist suddenly finds herself in what appears to be a whole other space in time, witnessing, or remembering, bloody encounters.
+There may be a few too many familiar aspects for some, but overall The House is a genuinely gripping and often surprising yarn with several effective twists in its tail.
 It also boasts a peculiar nightmare logic throughout, particularly in the moments when Shalinee attempts to escape from the house and burn it down, with everything working against her, including the petrol she doses everything with mysteriously drying up, and a terrifying encounter on a deserted bridge at night.
-As Shalinee, Inthira Chaloenpura aptly carries the film and is really convincing as a determined and focused individual, ambitious in her career, who finds herself descending into madness and waking nightmares.
+As Shalinee, Inthira Chaloenpura aptly carries the film and is really convincing as a determined and focused individual, ambitious in her career, who finds herself descending into waking nightmares and possibly even madness.

 The House is a twisted and twisting tale with some striking imagery, an irresistible central mystery and more than a few ominously atmospheric moments and jumps that should please those who like their horror with a little complexity and eventually doused in the red stuff.